 - Start the POD as above. - 2.
 Invert the POD so the hydrophone is pointed upwards in case the angle sensor is set to only switch on when above horizontal. - 3.
-Wait for 2 minutes to roll over. - Stroke the hydrophone housing a few times with your finger in a simple sequence such as 1 stroke, pause, 2 strokes, pause, 3 strokes. - Stop the POD (see Error!
+Wait for 2 minutes to roll over. - 4.
+Stroke the hydrophone housing a few times with your finger in a simple sequence such as 1 tap, pause, 2 taps, pause, 3 taps. - 5.
+Stop the POD (see Error!
 Reference source not found. on page 20).

-5. - View the data in FPOD.exe (see the F-POD Software Guide).
+6. View the data in FPOD.exe (see the F-POD Software Guide).
 You should see your sequence if you view the data at 50 ms time resolution.
 For example: